 Evidence-Based

-Advanced knee osteoarthritis showing cartilage degeneration and joint space narrowing requiring regenerative intervention
+Advanced knee osteoarthritis showing cartilage changes and joint space narrowing – common in knee osteoarthritis

 Knee Osteoarthritis